esnitkin914/Comparative_Genomics/day1_morning/README.md

 ```

 Once you are done editing the slurm script, you can go ahead and submit the job.
-Make sure you are submitting the job from variant_calling folder.
+Make sure you are submitting the job from variant_calling folder and you have activated the conda environment.
 We will go through each of the variant calling result steps folder and explore the results in afternoon session.

 ```
+conda activate Workshop_env

 sbatch variant_call.sbat